Logiqx/gps-details/docs/devices/coros/smoothing/update.md

 Since the V3.0408.0 issue did not affect the APEX Pro or VERTIX there was no expectation that their firmware would be affected by the fix.
 It has now come to light that there is a new (and arguable worse) [non-doppler issue](../doppler/README.md) present on all COROS watches - Sony and Airoha GNSS chipsets.

-The available Airoha technical documentation has been reviewed, and this document documents some thoughts regarding a proper fix.
+The available Airoha technical documentation has been reviewed, attempting to identify settings which may relate to the COROS issues.